Tuesday, June 28, 2016

 3. Josie is so much more alert!
 She's just more present and is laughing and smiling more.
 She's sleeping better at night, and she is just happier!
 She's rolled over from her back to her belly all by herself a few times.
 And she is trying so hard to talk!
 She says hi!
 I've got no doubt that she will continue to progress.
 People often ask me, "will she walk?" "will she talk?"
 I will never say no. Let's let Josie show us what she will or will not do.
 Anything is possible.

-***That's how this post got its title: "Melt."
+***That's how this post got it's title: "Melt."
 Phish's "Split Open and Melt" describes my heart when I see how Tanner feels about his sister.
-Plus, I'm going to see Phish with a group of girlfriends tomorrow and I am so so excited.
+Plus, I'm going to see my all time favorite band, Phish, with a group of girlfriends tomorrow and I am so so excited.
 For me, seeing live music with friends is the remedy to all of life's stressors.

 About a month ago there was a "Freak's talent show" event where the talented freaks in the bunch performed.
 Some serious talent in this group!
 My two friends, Julie and Phyllis, asked the event committee if they could add a charitable component and told them about Josie and Foxg1.
 They immediately said yes, and the event raised about $1200 for Foxg1.
 I was moved by this and felt such a great connection to this new group of friends.